 In conjunction with its accredited special education program, Green Chimneys offers residential treatment for boys and girls with social, emotional, learning and behavioral challenges.
-The Residential Treatment Center (RTC) at our Brewster campus is home to 102 boys and girls who reside in a state-of-the-art dorm complex with single-sex living units based on age, social and emotional development, and target behaviors.
+The Residential Treatment Center (RTC) at our Brewster campus is home to 102 boys and girls who reside in a state-of-the-art dorm complex with inclusive living units based on age, social and emotional development, and target behaviors.

 The RTC team consists of 91 dedicated staff members, including administration and direct care.
 Staff is trained to assist in trauma-informed crisis management, social skills building, activities of daily living, and development of self-regulation skills.
 We provide 24-hour supervision and support to ensure children’s safety within a therapeutic milieu that allows each child to participate in an array of beneficial activities as part of their individualized treatment plan.